 The primary market risk to which we are exposed is interest rate risk.
-Our primary interest rate exposure is LIBOR, SOFR and BSBY.
-We primarily use fixed interest rate financing to manage our exposure to fluctuations in interest rates.
-We also use derivative financial instruments to manage interest rate risk.
-We do not use these derivatives for trading or other speculative purposes.
+Our primary interest rate exposure is SOFR.
+We use fixed interest rate financing and derivative financial instruments to manage interest rate risk.
+We do not use derivatives for trading or other speculative purposes.

-As of December 31, 2022 and excluding unamortized GAAP adjustments, approximately \$641.8 million, or 59.8%, of our debt had fixed interest rates or was subject to interest rate swaps and approximately \$431.3 million, or 40.2%, had variable interest rates.
-Considering interest rate swaps and caps, 100.0% of our outstanding debt is either fixed rate or economically hedged.
-As of December 31, 2022, LIBOR was approximately 439 basis points, SOFR was approximately 436 basis points, and BSBY was approximately 436 basis points.
-Assuming no change in the level of our variable-rate debt or derivative instruments, if interest rates were to increase by 100 basis points, our cash flow would decrease by approximately \$0.6 million per year.
-Assuming no change in the level of our variable-rate debt or derivative instruments, if interest rates were reduced by 100 basis points, our cash flow would increase by approximately \$1.7 million per year.
+As of December 31, 2023 and excluding unamortized GAAP adjustments, 100.0% of our outstanding debt is either fixed rate or economically hedged after the effect of interest rate swaps and caps.
+As of December 31, 2023, SOFR was approximately 535 basis points.
+Assuming no change in the level of our variable-rate debt or derivative instruments, if interest rates were to increase by 100 basis points, our cash flow would increase by approximately \$3.0 million per year.
+Assuming no change in the level of our variable-rate debt or derivative instruments, if interest rates were reduced by 100 basis points, our cash flow would decrease by approximately \$3.0 million per year.